Pipeline (computing): Costs and drawbacks

 A pipelined system typically requires more resources (circuit elements, processing units, computer memory, etc.) than one that executes one batch at a time, because its stages cannot share those resources, and because buffering and additional synchronization logic may be needed between the elements.

 Moreover, the transfer of items between separate processing elements may increase the latency, especially for long pipelines.

 The additional complexity cost of pipelining may be considerable if there are dependencies between the processing of different items, especially if a guess-and-backtrack strategy is used to handle them.
 Indeed, the cost of implementing that strategy for complex instruction sets has motivated some radical proposals to simplify computer architecture, such as RISC and VLIW.
 Compilers also have been burdened with the task of rearranging the machine instructions so as to improve the performance of instruction pipelines.

 New technologies

-It's true that in recent years the demands on applications and their underlying hardware have been significant.
+In recent years the demands on applications and their underlying hardware have been significant.
 For example, building pipelines with single node applications that trawl through the data row by row is no longer feasible with the volume and variety of big data.
 However, with the advent of data analytics engines such as Hadoop, or more recently Apache Spark, it's been possible to distribute large datasets across multiple processing nodes, allowing applications to reach heights of efficiency several hundred times greater than was thought possible before.
 The effect of this today is that even a mid-level PC using distributed processing in this fashion can handle the building and running of big data pipelines.